samuelburch/solvaminx/README.md

-# shooter
+# solvaminx

-Designing a 3d first/third person shooter
+modeling and solving a megaminx

 dependencies:
 minGW